yzouag/yzouag.github.io/_pages/tech_review.md

 ---
 title: Tech Review
-layout: collection
+layout: category
-permalink: /tech-reviews/
+permalink: /categories/tech/
-collection: tech-reviews
-entries_layout: grid
+entries_layout: list
-classes: wide
+taxonomy: tech
 ---

-Sample document listing for the collection `_tech-reviews`.
+This part is to put my opinions or feelings of some electronic devices or softwares.